<<NOTE: The formatting of minutes varies

 _________________________2. An acknowledgement and signature line:

-I hereby certify that the foregoing is a true and correct copy of the approved minutes of the Board of Director's meeting held on <date> .
+I certify that the foregoing is a true and correct copy of the minutes approved by the Board of Directors.

 Jane Smith, Secretary Date

 ASSISTANCE: Associations needing legal assistance can contact us.

 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.